The procedure by which this is done in most countries, especially developing ones, has not been in line with what curriculum experts envisage.

 Is there a balance between depth and breadth?
 Development of the units will normally lead to the writing of textual materials for curriculum implementation.

-Here, it ought to be decided whether the textual materials will consist of any of the following: pupils/students’ text, pupils/students’ workbook, laboratory manuals, and teachers’ guide.
+Here, it ought to be decided whether the textual materials will consist of any of the following: pupils/students’ text, pupils/students’ workbooks, laboratory manuals, and teachers’ guides.

 Making Necessary Facilities, Infrastructure, and Equipment Available